nora-mohamed25/data-analysis-portfolio/README.md

 1. Click on any project link above.
 2. It will open in Google Colab.
-3. You can run the notebook directly without downloading anything.
+3. You can see the notebook directly without downloading anything.

 ---